Man accused of leading police on high-speed chase in stolen U-Haul

 Deputies eventually stopped Sproul when he raced over a spike mat, flattening three of the truck’s four tires near the intersection of Boundary Road and Pequawket Trail along Route 113, Stewart said.

-Sproul, a suspect in an Maine State Police burglary investigation, was charge with several misdemeanors related to his reckless driving and brought to the Cumberland County Jail to be held without bail.
+Sproul, a suspect in a Maine State Police burglary investigation, was charged with several misdemeanors related to his reckless driving and brought to the Cumberland County Jail to be held without bail.

 It was the second time a stolen U-Haul led police through the Lakes Region in just over a month.
 A 41-year-old Portland man fled police in Standish in February.
 That man had previously been arrested for stealing and crashing a U-Haul on Halloween.